coreos/fleet/Documentation/deployment-and-configuration.md

 Comma-delimited key/value pairs that are published with the local to the fleet registry.
 This data can be used directly by a client of fleet to make scheduling decisions.
 An example set of metadata could look like:

 	metadata="region=us-west,az=us-west-1"
+	metadata='region=us-west,az=us-west-1'
+	metadata=region=us-west,az=us-west-1

+The value of the metadata option should conform to one of these three forms:

+	metadata="STRING"
+	metadata='STRING'
+	metadata=STRING

+...while STRING is one of:

+	yyy[,yyy[,yyy...]]

+...and yyy is one of:

+	key=value

+Space and tab characters will be stripped around the equals sign and around each comma.
+If the same key is defined more than once, the last value overwrites the previous value(s).

 Default: ""